-30.1.1 Optionally, the organiser can hold a Qualifying Stage in which the drivers entered in classes RC2 and RC2N will take part, so as to establish the start order of Leg 1.
+30.1.1 Optionally, the Organizer can arrange a Qualifying Stage in which the drivers entered in classes RC2 and RC2N will take part, so as to establish the start order of leg 1.

-If the number of entrants justifies it, and if the organizer considers this to be suitable, the qualifying stage can be programmed for drivers registered in the RC2 class only.
+If the number of entrants justifies it and if the organizer considers this to be suitable, the qualifying stage only can be programmed for drivers registered in the RC2 class.